 What is a Call To Action and How Do I Make One?

-2) concerns that calls to action are obnoxious.
+2) Concerns that calls to action are obnoxious and will annoy the potential client/customer

-Whatever the reason, leaving CTAs out can mean losing money.
+Whatever the reason, leaving CTAs out or your marketing materials can mean losing money.
 Calls to action are essential in directing a prospect to the next step of the sales funnel or process.

 What are Calls to Action Used In?